 Alexandra Palace is an award-winning venue and Grade II listed Victorian building containing nine multi-purpose function rooms that are flexible and well suited to conferences of varying sizes.

-The Great Hall is a beautiful, vast, Victorian Hall complete with a stained-glass window; a stunning backdrop for for large-scale conferences.
+The Great Hall is a beautiful, vast, Victorian Hall complete with a stained-glass window; a stunning backdrop for large-scale conferences.

 Nestled within 196 acres of beautiful parkland overlooking London's famous skyline, Ally Pally also boasts several terraces and grass areas that can be hired privately.
 There are also excellent transport links to Central London and 1,500 complimentary car parking spaces.